Marcelo Zalayeta: Club career

-Although he did not play many matches with Juventus, he performed well when given a chance, winning three Serie A titles (1998, 2002, 2003), two Supercoppa Italiana medals (2002 and 2003), and a Serie B title in 2007, also helping the club to the 2002 Coppa Italia Final.
+Although he did not play many matches with Juventus, Zalayeta performed well when given a chance, with high scoring percentage if calculated in relation to the minutes played and winning three Serie A titles (1998, 2002, 2003), two Supercoppa Italiana medals (2002 and 2003), and a Serie B title in 2007, also helping the club to the 2002 Coppa Italia final.
 During his time at the club, he was given the nickname "Panteron".

-He scored two very important extra time winners against Spanish opposition upon his return to Juventus.
+Zalayeta scored two very important extra-time winners against Spanish opposition upon his return to Juventus.
 One came in 2003 in the quarter-finals of UEFA Champions League against Barcelona, the other against Real Madrid in the 2005 round of 16.
-In the 2003 UEFA Champions League Final, Zalayeta was one of the three Juventus players to have their penalty saved by Milan keeper Dida in the shootout after a 0–0 draw, as Milan won the title.
+In the 2003 UEFA Champions League final, Zalayeta was one of the three Juventus players to have their penalty kick saved by Milan goalkeeper Dida in the shootout after a 0–0 draw, as Milan won the title.

-After a decade with Juventus, he moved to Napoli in the summer of 2007.
+After a decade with Juventus, Zalayeta moved to Napoli in the summer of 2007.
 Napoli paid €1.4 million for half of the rights (co-ownership).
-He played 49 Serie A matches and scored 12 goals in 2 seasons, but at the start of 2009–10 season he became surplus to the team and was not offered a shirt number.
+He played 49 Serie A matches and scored 12 goals in 2 seasons.
+At the start of 2009–10 season, he became surplus to the team and was not offered a shirt number.
 On 21 August 2009, he joined Bologna on loan for the 2009–10 season.

 On 1 July 2010, Zalayeta returned to Napoli but failed to enter first team.
 He left for Turkish side Kayserispor on a two-year contract on 25 August.
 Zalayeta joined his former Uruguayan side Peñarol as a free agent on 17 July 2011; he won the Uruguayan Primera División for a second time in 2013 before retiring in 2016.